-What advice can you give to engineers that hope to reach management levels in managing their careers?
+What career advice can you give to engineers that hope to reach management levels in managing their careers?

 Top ten tips include:

 1. Obtain management and project management skills both through education as well as professional experience – technical skills coupled with business/management skills are critical to success in management.